-- Stranraer Oyster Festival – Taking place for three days in mid-September, September 13-15 in 2019, this festival showcases some of the world’s leading oyster experts, top chefs, entertainers and speakers for a seafood celebration in Stranraer along the shores of Loch Ryan.
+- Stranraer Oyster Festival – Taking place for three days in mid-September, September 11-13 in 2020, this festival showcases some of the world’s leading oyster experts, top chefs, entertainers, and speakers for a seafood celebration in Stranraer along the shores of Loch Ryan.

 Scotland in October

 - Ayrshire Real Ale Festival – For three days in early October every year, this festival hosted at the Troon Concert Hall in Troon, showcases more than 160 real ales from across the U.K., along with a range of real ciders.

-- Royal National Mod – The main festival for Scottish Gaelic literature, arts and culture, usually referred to as simply the Mod, takes place in mid-October in Dunroon, October 11-19 in 2019.
-Enjoy Gaelic music and song, highland dance, drama, sports, literature and more.
+- Royal National Mod – The main festival for Scottish Gaelic literature, arts, and culture, usually referred to as simply the Mod, takes place in mid-October in Glasgow, October 11-19 in 2019.
+Enjoy Gaelic music and song, highland dance, drama, sports, literature, and more.

-- Spirits of Scones Halloween – There will be Halloween events throughout Scotland, including this one in Perth held at Scone Palace.
+- Spirits of Scone Halloween – There will be Halloween events throughout Scotland, including this one in Perth held at Scone Palace.
 From October 25 to October 31 in 2019, the grounds are transformed into a frightening playground for horror film enthusiasts with all sorts of ghouls hiding in a maze and lurking in the woods, bringing nightmares to life.
-In cities like Edinburgh there will be haunted houses, haunted walking tours and festivals, including the Samhuinn Fire Festival on Calton Hill which features vibrant costumes, acrobatics, fire dancing and drumming.
+In cities like Edinburgh there will be haunted houses, haunted walking tours and festivals, including the Samhuinn Fire Festival on Calton Hill which features vibrant costumes, acrobatics, fire dancing, and drumming.

 Scotland in November

-- Stirling Gin Festival – This annual gin festival is hosted in Stirling in early November, November 1 in 2019.
+- Stirling Gin Festival – This annual gin festival is hosted in Stirling in early November, November 1st and 2nd in 2019.
 It celebrates gin, bringing the opportunity to taste more than 100 different types.

-- Guy Fawkes/Bonfire Night – November 5 is Guy Fawkes Night, a British-wide holiday referred to by many other names as well, including Fireworks Night and Bonfire Night.
-Fawkes lived around the turn-of-the 17th-century, a time when his religious believes were illegal, so he attempted to blow up the King and parliament on November 5, 1605.
+- Guy Fawkes Bonfire Night – November 5 is Guy Fawkes Night, a British-wide holiday referred to by many other names as well, including Fireworks Night and Bonfire Night.
+Fawkes lived around the turn-of-the 17th-century, a time when his religious beliefs were illegal, so he attempted to blow up the King and Parliament on November 5, 1605.
 It didn’t happen, so the day celebrates his failure with fireworks.